 “We’re seeing a lot of walking on the streets and sidewalks,” Hagin said.
 “I think people are taking those mental health breaks outside as they can, but still providing that physical distancing and social distancing.”

-In Phoenix, Erickson said the city wants to keep the parks and the trails open, and right now there are no restrictions in place.
+In Phoenix, Erickson said the city wants to keep the parks and the trails open.
 However, she said they are emphasizing that people be mindful to bring their own wipes, hand sanitizers, and other items to keep themselves safe.

 “We look at things every day,” Erickson said.
 “We communicate twice a day on what people are seeing, so that we make sure we’re addressing the need in a timely fashion.”